HOME

 SCOPE:

-Polypropylene (PP) LINER MATERIAL:
+POLYPROPYLENE (PP) LINER MATERIAL:

 The contractor shall measure the existing manhole prior to installation to determine critical dimensions including (but not limited to) structure diameter, height, pipe connection elevation, type, size and pipe angle location.
 The contractor shall be responsible for liner installation and fit.